w-DoubleU/Whack-A-Potato/README.md

 Video : https://youtu.be/Y4CDGh74zJ8

 Next Steps to improve bot:
-Have it auto click to keep attach speed at 1.5x, have it auto recycle.
+Have it auto click to keep attack speed at 1.5x, have it auto recycle, have it click the yellow potatoes which give a higher token bonus.
+(Currently its only clicking green potatoes)

 ______________________________________________________